-She was one of the three nominees of the 2014 World Children’s prize and was awarded the world children’s honorary award in October 2014 by Queen Silvia of Sweden.
-She is awarded with Asia 21 Leaders, Ashoka Fellow and the first women to get featured in BBC’s 100 Women List 2017 as an influential and inspirational women from around the world.
+She was one of the three nominees of the 2014 World Children’s Prize and was awarded the world children’s honorary award in October 2014 by Queen Silvia of Sweden.
+She is awarded Asia 21 Leaders, Ashoka Fellow, and the first women to get featured in BBC’s 100 Women List 2017 as influential and inspirational women from around the world.
 Besides these, she has also featured in many international magazines and interviews.
-BBC news featured her as an inspiring women in the world.
+BBC News featured her as an inspiring woman in the world.

 |Date of Birth||6th February 1970|

 From Jhapa to Kathmandu: A journey that began 29 years back

-She was a very bright student and always topped the class.
-Despite of not having proper school materials, not even a pencil, Indira excelled at school.
+She was a very bright student and always topper in the class.
+Despite not having proper school materials, not even a pencil, Indira excelled at school.
 She faced many difficulties in her childhood.
 It was her determination that kept her moving ahead in her life.
 She became a school teacher and began providing adult literacy classes for the women of her village.
 She always wanted to get out of her limited local life.
 So, she started feeling restless.

 How she became a social worker?

-During the time of political turmoil, she made a plan to go the capital city to devote her life to social work.
-She moved to Kathmandu and became a teacher in a small school, where she met the popular writer and human right activist “Parijaat”.
-At that time,Parijit was fighting for the rights of political prisoners.
+During the time of political turmoil, she made a plan to go to the capital city to devote her life to social work.
+She moved to Kathmandu and became a teacher in a small school, where she met the popular writer and human rights activist “Parijaat”.
+At that time, Parijat was fighting for the rights of political prisoners.
 Parijaat started taking Indira to prisons in Nepal and started showing her work to Indira.
 It was through this work that Indira learned the ins and outs of the Nepali justice system and became interested in prisoners’ rights.
 Now she is leading the path of noble work crafted by her mentor” Parijaat”.

 She works to provide safe, supportive lodging and education for children whose parents are imprisoned.
-Currently, PA Nepal runs 12 children homes, 2 schools and dozens of other sundry projects.
-The children, she has rescued are now grown up and are doing good in their fields.PA Nepal has been constantly working to help children live a normal life beyond prison cells and help prisoners rehabilitate in the society after serving their time in prison.
+Currently, Prisoner Assistant Nepal runs 12 children’s homes, 2 schools, and dozens of other sundry projects.
+The children, she has rescued are now grown up and are doing good in their fields.PA Nepal has been constantly working to help children live a normal life beyond prison cells and help prisoners rehabilitate in society after serving their time in prison.

 Interesting facts about Indira Ranamagar

 - Indira Ranamagar is a permanent resident of Jhapa, Sanischare.

-» She is also a mother of 15,000 children.
+- She is a mother of more than 1500 children.

 - She is inspired by the work of Parijaat in prison.

-» Indira has completed her SLC from her birthplace Jhapa and has completed her Bachelor’s degree in commerce from Kathmandu.
+- She has completed her SLC from her birthplace Jhapa and has completed her Bachelor’s degree in commerce from Kathmandu.

 - She has worked as a laborer in a textile mill during her struggling phase.

-» Indira is a founder of a nonprofit organization, Prisoners Assistance Nepal.
+- She is a founder of a nonprofit organization, Prisoners Assistance Nepal.

 Awards and Nominations

 She has won many awards for her selfless work.
-She was one of three finalist nominees for the 2014 World’s Children’s Prize,”, but she won the title ofWorld’s children’s Honorary Award, which was awarded the by Queen Silvia of Sweden.
-She has won many notable awards in her lifetime including young AsiaPublic service award and Ashoka Fellowship award.
+She was one of three finalist nominees for the 2014 World’s Children’s Prize,”, but she won the title of the world’s children’s Honorary Award, which was awarded by Queen Silvia of Sweden.
+She has won many notable awards in her lifetime including the young AsiaPublic service award and Ashoka Fellowship award.